szolfaghari/Jonas-Assignment/README.md

 * As I am not familiar with the data I have taken a generic approach.
 If we dig deeper into the details, part of the approach might not make sense or will need to be revisited.
 * We can improve the performance by tweaking the indexes.
 However we need to know the ratio between reads vs writes

-# Optimization Ideas
-  * For the batch insert, we probably can do some grouping.
-I noticed there are a lot of NULLs and ZEROs. so we may handle them separately all zeros in 1 batch
-  * For the batch insert, we can make a larger script and hit to DB every N records (or while the script size is OK)
-  * For the batch insert, we can delete all the year/unit_id combinations and call [add] instead of [addorupdate] depending of the nature of update.

 # API Guide

 **Read data [GET]**